There are a lot of folks making bread right now. I know this because both flour and yeast have been in short supply at our markets!

 The second day:

 The next day, you might already start seeing a few little bubbles appear on the surface of the starter.
 This is the wild yeast acting, burping actually!
-Add another 4 ounces of flour and water, mix well, and cover for 24 hours.
+Remove 4 ounces of the mixture and discard, add another 4 ounces of flour and water, mix well, and cover for 24 hours.
 The consistency will be a thick batter.

 Days three, four, and five: